mantrabrain/ultimate-watermark/readme.txt

 == Description ==

 Watermark plugin for WordPress media.
+This plugins allows you to add watermark on images.

 == Installation ==